Distributed Alignment Processes with Samples of Group Average: Introduction

-We consider $n$ agents located on the real line\footnote{Depending on the application, the actual domain may be bounded, or periodic.
-For example, when modeling directions, the domain is $[-\pi,\pi]$ and when modeling clock synchronization, the domain may be $[0,T]$ for some phase duration $T$.
-Since we are interested in the cases where agents are more or less aligned, approximating an interval domain with the real line is not expected to reduce the generality of our results.} $\mathbb{R}$.
-Let $I = \{1,\ldots,n\}$ be the set of agents.
-We denote by $\theta_i^{(t)} \in \bbR$ the position of Agent~$i$ at round $t$, where it is assumed that initially agents are normally distributed around~$0$, with variance $\sigma_0^2$, that is, for each agent $i$, Execution proceeds in discrete rounds.
+Execution proceeds in discrete rounds.
 At round $t$, each agent $i$ receives a noisy measurement of the deviation from the current average position of all other agents.
 Specifically, denote the average of the positions of all agents except $i$ by:

 Let $\tb_i^{(t)} = \centre{i}{t} - \theta_i^{(t)}$ denote the {\em stretch} of Agent $i$.
 At any round $t$, for every $i \in I$, a noisy measurement of the stretch of Agent~$i$ is sampled:

 where $N_{m,i}^{(t)} \sim \calN(0,\smeas^2)$.
 In response, Agent $i$ makes a move $d\theta_i^{(t)}$ and may update its memory state (if it has any).
 Finally, the position of Agent $i$ at the next round is obtained by adding a drift: